Wikiterra/sphere-curvature-calculator/README.md

 	- A0: base of the observer
 	- A1: top of the observer
 	- B0: base of hidden object
 	- B1: top of hidden object
+	- G0: curvature shear, geometric limit
 	- C: center of the circle / sphere
 ![](Earth-calc.png)
 ![](Earth-pythagorean-th-1.png)